DHTMLX/docs-kanban/docs/api/config/js_kanban_locale_config.md

 const board = new kanban.Kanban("#root", {
 	columns,
 	cards,
-	locale: kanban.ru // apply the "ru" locale by default
+	locale: kanban.ru // the "ru" locale will be set initially
 	// other parameters
 });
 ~~~